midascashier/cashier_client/README.md

 At the terminal:

 - npm install to install the dependencies
-- npm start to generate
+- npm run build to generate
 - webpack to create the bundle